wanglab-georgetown/tensorzinb/README.md

 ## References
-Cui, T., Wang, T. A Comprehensive Assessment of Hurdle and Zero-inflated Models for Single Cell RNA-sequencing Analysis (2023).
+Cui, T., Wang, T. A Comprehensive Assessment of Hurdle and Zero-inflated Models for Single Cell RNA-sequencing Analysis, Briefings in Bioinformatics, 2023.

 ## Support and Contribution
-For technical issues particular to this repo, please report the issue on this GitHub repository.
+If you encounter any bugs while using the code, please don't hesitate to create an issue on GitHub here.